Justice for Kids® – Who We Are

 In 2025, building on Justice for Kids® recent expansion to Chicago and New York, Justice for Kids® launched a major expansion plan, with the primary vision of offices in California, Oregon, and Washington D.C.
 Our long-range plan includes the development of a national team of in-house attorneys and national partners in a law practice focused solely on the representation of foster children and disabled children injured within private systems of care.

-Today, the attorneys at Justice for Kids® share a singular mission of pursuing actions against those who harm foster children, the developmentally disabled, and all of our states’ most vulnerable residents.
-Together, the Justice for Kids® attorneys are responsible for hundreds of millions of dollars in settlements, verdicts and services for abused foster and disabled children while the individual lawyers are fighting to help reform in our nation’s foster care and disability systems.
+Today, the attorneys at Justice for Kids® share a singular mission: pursuing actions against those who harm foster children, developmentally disabled individuals, and our states’ most vulnerable residents.
+Together, Justice for Kids® attorneys are responsible for hundreds of millions of dollars in settlements, verdicts, and services for abused foster and disabled children — even as they continue fighting to reform our nation’s foster-care and disability systems.